grpc/grpc-swift/README.md

 ## Having build problems?

-grpc-swift depends on Swift, Xcode, and swift-proto.
+grpc-swift depends on Swift, Xcode, and swift-protobuf.
 We are currently testing with the following versions:

 - Xcode 9.1
 - Swift 4.0-dev
-- swift-protobuf 1.0.2
+- swift-protobuf 1.0.3

 ## License